manameninja/EventHub/README.md

 <a href="https://github.com/Bokhulenkov">
 <img src="https://img.shields.io/badge/Alexander-cadetblue"/></a>

 This is an iOS app for finding events, concerts and exhibitions.
-They can also choose the categories they are interested in and save any articles they like to bookmarks.
+They can also choose the categories they are interested in and save any events they like to bookmarks.

 ## Features:
 - Implemented a search bar and query search from the API.